Gabriel Jacobs: Generation 2

+Generation 3

 Zachariah Jacobs, son of Abigail, born about 1736, was taxable on a white male tithe and 2 Negro tithes in New Hanover County, North Carolina, in 1762.
 He was listed as a "Black" taxable in Brunswick County, North Carolina in 1772 and granted land on Buckhead Swamp in the same county in 1784.

 Zachariah is the father of Peter, William, Josiah, and Ezekiah.
 All four sons served North Carolina during the American Revolution.
 They were among over 400 freeborn African-Americans from North Carolina who served as Patriots.